-Along with the breathing exercises, your physiotherapist and nurses will also get you moving.
-You will be assisted with siting on the edge of the bed within the first 24 hours after surgery.
-Following this, they will help you sit in the chair and progress you to walking within 2 days of surgery.
-At the beginning, this will be uncomfortable for you, but after several days it will become easier and you will start to feel better.
+Along with the breathing exercises, your nurses will also help to get you moving.
+You will be assisted up to the chair in your room with a goal of taking short walks within the first 24-36 hours after surgery.
+At the beginning, this will be uncomfortable for you, but moving after surgery is critical to speeding your recovery and preventing certain complications like pneumonia or prolonged oxygen requirement.
+After a day or two, the discomfort associated with movement will subside you will start to feel better.
 Plan to do your exercises and activities about 30-45 minutes after you have received your pain medications so you can move about more easily with minimal discomfort.